Jakob Samuel

-Karl Erik Jakob Samuelsson, better known as Jakob Samuel (born 19 February 1969) is a Swedish singer.
-He was the singer for the poprock-group The Poodles until they disbanded in 2018.
+Karl Erik Jakob Samuelsson (born 19 February 1969), known as Jakob Samuel, is a Swedish singer.
+He was the lead singer for the rock band The Poodles until they disbanded in 2018.
 In 2011, he competed in Körslaget which was broadcast on TV4, placing third.

 His daughter Cornelia Jakobs is a singer and represented Sweden in the Eurovision Song Contest 2022.